Yachting In Manzanillo

 By Margie Keane

-One thing I have learned while living in Mexico is that to enjoy it to the fullest one must be open to new experiences, get to know the people and learn something of their culture and keep your sense of humor.
-This story is about an unusual experience and finding the humor.
+One thing I have learned while living in Mexico is that to enjoy it to the fullest one must be open to new experiences, get to know the people, learn something of their culture and keep your sense of humor.
+This story is about a new experience and finding the humor.

 My husband Tom and I spent three idyllic months in Manzanillo enjoying the ocean, great food and paved streets.
 We had a place right on the beach with a pool and palm trees.
 We rented this from Roberto, who handles rental properties and who became our fast friend, inviting us to family parties and taking us on many adventures.

 Roberto always has a bazillion things going.
 He has two kids in private school and one in law school so he is constantly looking for ways to make some extra money.
 One day he came knocking on our door, and said, “Tom!
 Margie!
-Do I have a deal for you!!
-This guy has a big yatch that he wants to sell.
+Do I have a deal for you!
+This guy has a big yatch [mispronounced: yah-ech] that he wants to sell.

 “Yatch?”
 I asked